-They play a part in creating hilarious YouTube videos, but they also have a more serious, practical use, mainly by recording traffic incidents so you don’t get blamed (if it isn’t your fault).
+Dash cams make for hilarious YouTube videos, but there's a more serious, practical use, mainly by recording traffic incidents so you don't get blamed (if it isn't your fault).
 We think the best dash cam of 2016 is the ProofCam RAC 05, but there are plenty of alternatives to suit you needs.

 It's also important to note, that while these are battery powered, we've found they all have sub-one hour battery lives.
 That means they're going to require a power cable, similar to a sat nav.